SMS Short Codes & Texting: What You Need to Know

 What is an SMS Short Code?

-Short Codes vs Long Codes
+Short Codes vs. Long Codes

-Long codes are 10-digit phone numbers tied to an area code—for example, your home phone, or Syniverse’s contact number, 813-637-5000.
-Long codes can be used to send and receive texts, faxes, and calls, while SMS short codes can only be used to send and receive texts.
-Both support two-way messaging.
+Long codes are 10-digit phone numbers tied to an area code — for example, your home phone, or Syniverse’s contact number, 813-637-5000.
+Long codes can be used to send and receive texts, faxes, and calls, while SMS short codes can only be used to send and receive texts — both support two-way messaging.

-One of the biggest differences between short and long codes is the volume of messages they’re able to handle, with short codes being able to send more messages at one time than long code numbers.
-Another key difference is accessibility—short codes take longer and cost more to get, especially if you opt for a custom vanity code (for example, Domino’s Pizza uses DOMINO, or 366466).
+Another key difference is accessibility.
+Short codes take longer and cost more to get.
+This is especially true if you choose a custom vanity code (for example, Domino’s Pizza uses DOMINO, or 366466).

 When Should You Use a Short Code?